Isambard Kingdom Brunel: Legacy

 A celebrated engineer in his era, Brunel remains revered today, as evidenced by numerous monuments to him.
-There are statues in London at Temple (pictured), Brunel University and Paddington station, and in Bristol, Plymouth, Swindon, Milford Haven and Saltash.
+In London, there is a statue of Brunel on the Victoria Embankment (pictured), and further statues at Brunel University and Paddington station.
+Other statues are in Bristol, Plymouth, Swindon, Milford Haven and Saltash.
 A statue in Neyland in Pembrokeshire in Wales was stolen in August 2010.
 The topmast of the Great Eastern is used as a flagpole at the entrance to Anfield, Liverpool Football Club's ground.
 Contemporary locations bear Brunel's name, such as Brunel University in London, shopping centres in Swindon and also Bletchley, Milton Keynes, and a collection of streets in Exeter: Isambard Terrace, Kingdom Mews, and Brunel Close.
 A road, car park, and school in his home city of Portsmouth are also named in his honour, along with one of the city's largest public houses.
 There is an engineering lab building at the University of Plymouth named in his honour.

-A public poll conducted by the BBC in 2001 to select the 100 Greatest Britons, Brunel was placed second, behind Winston Churchill.
+In a public poll conducted by the BBC in 2001 to select the 100 Greatest Britons, Brunel was placed second, behind Winston Churchill.
 Brunel's life and works have been depicted in numerous books, films and television programs.
 The 2003 book and BBC TV series Seven Wonders of the Industrial World included a dramatisation of the building of the Great Eastern.